microsoft/react-native-devblog/blogposts/2024-05-15-improved-gallery-fabric-0.74.md

 ### Direct Debugging as the Default

 To streamline our debugging process, we're shifting our focus from web debugging to align with React Native's direction to [deprecate web debugging](https://github.com/react-native-community/discussions-and-proposals/discussions/734).
-For all engines except Hermes, we recommend utilizing direct debugging.
-While Hermes currently experiences challenges with direct debugging, we're actively working on a solution for an upcoming patch release.
-Check for updates surrounding Hermes [here](https://github.com/microsoft/react-native-windows/issues/12982).
+For all engines, we now recommend utilizing direct debugging.

 ### CoreApp APIs and prototypes